Pr4w/Laravel-Social-Poster/README.md

 Platforms either pull media from a public URL or have bytes uploaded to them.
 The `MediaGateway` resolves this so drivers never care.

 -   **Pull (Facebook, Instagram, Threads):** you must hand a publicly reachable URL.
 A local file fails validation early with a clear message.
--   **Upload (LinkedIn, X):** local files and remote URLs both work; remote is downloaded to a temp file and pushed as bytes.
+-   **Upload (LinkedIn, X, YouTube):** local files and remote URLs both work; remote is downloaded to a temp file and pushed as bytes.
 -   **Both (TikTok):** a public URL uses `PULL_FROM_URL`; a local filesystem path uses chunked `FILE_UPLOAD`.
 Note that `Storage::disk('public')->url('clip.mp4')` is still a URL (pull, needs a verified domain), whereas `Storage::disk('public')->path('clip.mp4')` is a local path (upload, no domain check).
 TikTok photos are pull-only.

 The default `LocalMediaGateway` passes remote URLs through and downloads them when bytes are needed.
 Bind your own gateway (for example to sign or publish local files) in the config.